BobKerns/BobKerns.github.io/pages/ukraine.md

 The Security Council itself is a travesty.

 We need a new world order, in which imperialism is met with a world united against it.
-It should have happend long ago.
+It should have happened long ago.

 We urgently need to denuclearize.
 The US should lead the way unilaterally, meeting each reciprocation with further steps.